-- Education: Staff may attend workshops, training events, conferences, or other peer-to-peer exchanges or educational opportunities that will further capacity toward the conduct of the described work tasks. - Equipment: Procurement of equipment, software, software services, or other materials that will further staff's ability to conduct the described work tasks.
+- Education: Staff may attend workshops, training events, conferences, GIS meetings at local, state and federal levels, or other peer-to-peer exchanges or educational opportunities that will further capacity toward the conduct of the described work tasks. - Equipment: Procurement of equipment, software, software services, or other materials that will further staff's ability to conduct the described work tasks.